Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15.  * printf "%x\n" $DECIMAL: converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL

 16. * tr 'A-Za-z' 'N-ZA-Mn-za-m': Encodes and decodes text using the rot13 encryption.

+17. * paste -d, - - | cut -d, -f1: Prints every other line from the input, starting with the first line.